 Tracking is one of the things that Internet users are exposed to no matter where they go.
 Websites use analytics software to track them, advertising companies use tracking to make more money because of targeted ads, and social media sites too may know where you have been almost at all times because of buttons and scripts that are installed on the majority of websites.

 There are less obvious ways to track users though, and one of them comes in the form of a browser's fingerprint.
-When you connect to a website information about your system and browser are available to the server you are connecting to.
-These information are used to fingerprint the browser which works really well considering that the remote server has access to information such as the browser's user agent, headers, time zone, screen size and color depth, plugins, fonts and a number of other data points.
+When you connect to a website, information about your system and browser is made available to the server you are connecting to.
+The information may be used to fingerprint the browser; this may work really well, especially if enough identifiers are known.
+Considering that the remote server has access to information such as the browser's user agent, headers, time zone, screen size and color depth, plugins, fonts and a number of other data points, it is quite possible to generate fingerprints and use these in addition to other tracking methods.

 Unique is a bad thing in this test, as it means that no other tested browser shared all characteristics with yours.
 With that fingerprint created, it is theoretically possible to identify you on websites that you visit, provided that your browser got a unique score.